psousa50/promptbase/blog/blog.md

 Cursor IDE also has a free tear but it only includes 50 slow GPT-4 uses, which is definitely not enough.
 You have the pro option, for $20 a month, which includes 500 fast GPT-4 uses.

-From what I've seen, Cursor IDE use a request for the initial plan and another one for **each** file that is changed.
+From what I've seen, Cursor IDE uses a request for the initial plan and another one for **each** file that is changed.
 So, if you have a lot of files, the costs can add up quickly.
 For this experiment, Cursor IDE used 6 requests.
-500 requests per month is about per day.
+500 requests per month is about 20 requests per day.
 It's easy to see that with extensive use, that's probably not enough.
-You can always pay more $20 for an additional 500 uses.
+You can always pay an additional $20 for 500 more uses.

 You may also provide your own OpenAI key for Cursor IDE to use, and then the costs will be similar to Aider.

 ## Conclusion

-Cursor IDE was the clear winner in this test, the only one I would probably use for myself.
-I just hope they keep updating the code when VSCode updates theirs, since this is a fork of VSCode.
-I don't wont to be stuck in an old version of VSCode or wait longer to get a new update from VSCode.
+Cursor IDE was the clear winner in this test, the only one I would probably use for myself, at least for this kind of task.
+I hope they keep updating the code when VSCode updates theirs since this is a fork of VSCode.
+I don't want to be stuck in an old version of VSCode or wait longer to get a new update from VSCode.

 This was a simple experiment, with a very simple codebase, and it's not meant to be a definitive comparison between these three tools.
-I just wanted to see by myself how these tools works with a real codebase and a real task.
-I've watched a lot of videos showing how great those tools are, but I wanted to see it by myself, and now I can say that I'm not impressed.
-Again, this was not an extensive test, and maybe I'm not using the tools properly.
+I just wanted to see by myself how these tools work with a real codebase and a real task.
+I've watched a lot of videos showing how great those tools are, but I wanted to check this by myself, and now I can say that I'm not fully impressed.
+Again, this was not an extensive test, and maybe I'm not using the tools to their full potential.

-New tools are being developed every day, and I'm sure that in the future we will have even better tools to help us with this task (actually, while I was writing this post, I bumped into a new version of Codiumate that also supports full codebase analysis).
+New tools are being developed every day, and I'm sure that in the future we will have even better ones to help us coding better and faster (actually, while I was writing this post, I bumped into a new version of Codiumate that also supports full codebase analysis).
 I intend to keep an eye on these tools and also test them with this experiment again in the future.
 Or perhaps with a larger codebase.

-Nevertheless, my gut feeling is that this kind of tools, even when they work well, are still far from being able to replace a human developer.
-I believe that are really useful for small pet projects like this one, but I'm not sure about relying on them for writing production code.
+Nevertheless, my gut feeling is that these kinds of tools, even when they work well, are still far from being able to replace a human developer.
+I believe they are really useful for small pet projects like this one, but I'm not sure about relying on them for writing production code.
 Time will tell.

 I hope this post helps you to understand the differences between those tools and how they can help you to make changes to an existing codebase.